urda/website/_posts/2010-08-31-using-linq-to-extract-information-from-xml-in-csharp.md

 So if we modify the previous program to use a LINQ statement instead, we can use logic and syntax that look a lot like a SQL statement.
 But instead of accessing a SQL database, we are instead polling an array or chunk of data.
 In our case we are using LINQ to run a query against a chunk of XML data.

-So let&#8217;s cut to the chase, here is the modified source code from the last post...
+So let's cut to the chase, here is the modified source code from the last post...

 <pre class="brush: csharp; title: ; notranslate" title="">using System;
 using System.Collections.Generic;